allie-wake-up/birchtree/README.md

 There are some important things to note from the example.

 - In order for things more than 1 layer deep to nest they must be aliased in a nested way.
-The delimiter is `:`.
+The delimiter is `:`
-- If a name or alias is plural than the results will form an array correctly.
+- If a name or alias is plural than the results will form an array correctly
-- If the name or alias is singular than it will not form a collection.
+- If the name or alias is singular than it will not form a collection
 - **You will only get 1 result if you use a singular alias for something you want multiple results for**

 ### grow